-The Bible is plumb full of commentary on depression.
-King David experienced intermittent times of intense depression.
+The Bible is chock full of commentary on depression.
+King David experienced intermittent times of intense darkness.
 He was a man who had to work through a great deal of it, and we can see that he succeeded in breaking through into freedom.

 We need to discern the difference between:

 - depression caused by a medical issue (organic)

 - depression as a reaction to a trauma or loss (reaction)

 This is key.
 And there are others.
 But all forms can be working at the same time (and very often do).

 But remember, there will only be a partial release, if there is only a partial solution.

 13″If you don’t confess your sins, you will be a failure.
 But God will be merciful if you confess your sins and give them up.”

 The story of Cain and Abel reveals the issue of “angry depression” taking over a person’s actions.